 Each base is responsible for a specific portion of the formal technical training Airmen require to accomplish the Air Force mission.
 Highly trained instructors conduct technical training in specialties such as aircraft maintenance, missile maintenance, civil engineering, medical services, computer systems, security forces, air traffic control, weather, personnel, cyberspace support, intelligence, fire fighting, and space and missile operations.

 The Phase Program is a program that Airmen will transition through while they are attending Technical Training.
 The Phase Program is different at each location and has different requirements in order to “phase up”.
-At the least the Phase Program will be compromised of three phases.
+At the least, the Phase Program will be compromised of three phases.
 Each phase will have different requirements and different privileges.
-Below is an example of what each phase is and what it could look like.
-Again, each training location will create their own Phase Program and what the requirements are.

 While attending Technical Training Airmen are allowed to have visitors.
 However, each phase of the Phase Program will dictate what the Airmen can do with the people visiting them.
 Example: If an Airman is in Phase I they will be required to stay on base in a public place (cannot go to a hotel or house on base) with the visitor and will still have to wear their uniform.
 The visitor is not allowed to come past Charge of Quarters (CQ) in the dormitory the Airman lives in.
 If an Airman is in Phase III they will be able to wear civilian clothes and go off base with the visitor.
 They will also be authorized to spend the night off base with the visitor if they meet all the requirements set by their Technical Training location.
 At no point will a visitor be allowed to go to the member’s dorm room unless they have prior approval from the approving official. (i.e. MTL, Flight Chief, or Commander depending on location) Keep in mind that each location may have a different set of rules so please get with your local MTL to find out all the details for that location.